Ethanxcode/powerBi-Rails-Vue/README.md

 ## Renaming the project

-This app is named `baseapp` and the module is named `BaseApp`.
+This app is named `datawarehouse` and the module is named `DataWarehouse`.
 But for sure you would like to have a different name.

 The only thing you need to do is just running the `bin/rename-project yourappname YouAppName` script. as you see this script needs 2 arguments: